bb-hajirah/COMP2113-Group-3-COBRA/README.md

 # Team Members
 **Bibi Hajirah**: 3036193578,
-**Fatima-Tul-Zahra**: 3036217037 ,
+**Fatima-Tul-Zahra**: 3036217037,
 **Khan Saahil Alam**: ,
 **Syed Ali Mohamed Faisal**:

 # Description
-**Save Kai Tak** is a text-based mini-game where players control a plane navigating through gaps between buildings.
-The objective is to avoid collisions while trying to achieve the highest score.
-The game includes random events and increasing difficulty to enhance gameplay.
+**Save Kai Tak** is a text-based mini-game where players control a plane navigating through gaps between buildings, similar to Flappy Bird.
+The objective is to avoid collisions and achieve the highest score.
+With random events and increasing difficulty, the game offers engaging and challenging gameplay that emphasizes timing and precision.

 # Features
 The following features have been implemented in the game, fulfilling the coding requirements: